gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a Function with two arguments that will return an array of the first "N" multiples of "X".
+- Write a Function that, given two arguments "N" and "X", returns an array of the first "N" multiples of "X".

 ##### Constraints